Early Arrival Policy

 Students who wish to move into college housing prior to the assigned Fall move-in date must obtain approval from the Office of Student Affairs.

-- Group rosters are submitted to email@example.com by the advisor, coach or staff member by July 15.
+- Group rosters are submitted to John Hollemon (email@example.com) by the advisor, coach or staff member by July 15.

 - Keys are normally issued by the coach or sponsor on the required date of arrival.
-Otherwise, the sponsor will contact Buildings and Grounds to make sure keys are ready for pick up when students on their roster arrive.
+Otherwise, the sponsor will contact the Physical Plant to make sure keys are ready for pick up when students on their roster arrive.

 - Arrangements for meals for early arrival student groups must be made online by the coach, advisor or staff member in addition to the request for early arrival housing by July 15.